Immerse your child in 5 days of creative opportunities, collaboration, and hands-on learning!

 - Pickup at 4pm: Campers go home with stories and smiles!

-Lunch Break: Weather permitting we head outside for some fresh air and fun eat our lunch.
+Lunch Break: Weather permitting, we head outside for some fresh air and fun to eat our lunch.
 After lunch we jump right back into making progress on the week’s project.

 Free Build: In the final working hour from Monday to Thursday, we switch gears for free-build time.
 This is when campers can let their creativity run wild, working on anything they choose that’s outside the scope of the weekly theme.